CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Definition"
    :widths:  20, 80

-   "various", "``value = obj.attname``"
+   "various", "``value = obj.attname``
-            , "Get an internal or external attribute value.
-If the attribute is external, it is read from the database.
-If the attribute is not already in the database, it is created as an external attribute.
-Internal attributes cannot be created, only referenced."
+         Get an internal or external attribute value.
+              * If the attribute is external, it is read from the database.
+              * If the attribute is not already in the database, it is created as an external attribute.
+              * Internal attributes cannot be created, only referenced."
-   "various", "``obj.attname = value``"
+   "various", "``obj.attname = value``
-            , "Set an internal or external attribute value.
-If the attribute is external, it is written to the database."
+         St an internal or external attribute value.
+              * If the attribute is external, it is written to the database."